Packing Guidance for Lesotho

 Fashionable winter shoes are important; note that hiking boots with skirts are not appropriate.

-You should bring a three-month supply of any prescription and/or over-the-counter medications you use that are authorized/approved by the Peace Corps.
+You should bring a 3-month supply of any prescription and/or over the counter medications you use that are authorized/approved by the Peace Corps.

 Prior to service, Peace Corps supplies all Volunteers with a medical kit containing basic over-the-counter medications as well as multivitamins.

-The medical unit will replenish prescriptions after the initial three-month training.
+The medical unit will replenish prescriptions after the initial 3-month training.

 If you wear eyeglasses, bring two pairs (of the current prescription) with you.
 Contact lens use will be considered on a case-by-case basis.